Nash-79/KG-MMML/kg-mmml/docs/M6_PLAN.md

 ## Notes

-M6 is mostly about organization and documentation.
+M6 is mostly about organisation and documentation.
 No new experiments required.
 Focus on making Phase B results crystal clear before starting Phase C robustness tests.